MBA - Master of Business Administration

 What makes an MBA at Worcester special?

 The Worcester MBA is an internationally-recognised postgraduate qualification in management, which will challenge you to stretch your natural abilities.
-This one-year full-time programme focuses on the very latest management techniques and includes an optional 6 month internship, introductory bursary, access to our Future Leaders' Programme and membership/additional qualifications from the prestigious Chartered Management Institute.
+This one-year full-time programme focuses on the very latest management techniques and includes an optional 6-month internship and membership/additional qualifications from the prestigious Chartered Management Institute*

 The MBA enables students with no direct prior management experience to be exposed to some of the challenges and tensions that exist within the management levels of the contemporary organisation.
 The broad curriculum allows students to collectively consider issues facing business today, analysing business and organisational problems, developing the ability to recognise and exploit opportunities, and to act in a decisive and entrepreneurial way to gain Advantage.